Artysh/Artysh/README.md

 ---

-### 🚀 A Few Things I Like
-✨ Cyber Security
-☁️ Cloud & DevOps
-🤖 AI & Automation
-🧩 Architecture & Developer Tooling

----

 ### 📌 Welcome
-Thanks for stopping by — feel free to explore my projects and repositories 👀
+Thanks for stopping by - feel free to explore my projects and repositories 👀

 ---